sthysel/arch-install/README.md

 disable secure boot in bios.

 Boot image or iso, it will drop you into a root terminal, you will now:
+- make sure you have coms, wifi or ethernet using a USB dongle.
 - make some partitions, typically / and swap.
 - format the partitions
 - mount the / partition somwhere convenient in the live bootimage